 Painful Eczema on my Baby

-Oddly enough, looking back at photos I realize that his eczema got significantly worse once he started daycare.
+Looking back at photos, I realize that his eczema got significantly worse once he started daycare, after being home with me for the first couple of months.
 He must have scratched his forehead all day from the look of these photos.
-He was also a horrible sleeper, maybe part of it was due to being itchy.
+He was also a horrible sleeper; maybe part of it was due to being itchy, and the other issues from undiagnosed food sensitivities.

 Digging Deeper

 I became a stay-at-home mom when my oldest was a year old.
 His eczema improved somewhat after being removed from the daycare environment.
-They used a lot of bleach and other chemicals that I think hurt his little immune system.
-Though the eczema was no longer as severe or on his face, he still had quite a bit on his arms and legs.
-Though he didn’t scratch at it, it was clear something was wrong.
+They used a lot of bleach and other chemicals to clean, which I think hurt his little immune system.
+Though the eczema was no longer as severe or on his face once he was home with me, he still had quite a bit on his arms and legs.
+Though he didn’t scratch at it, it was clear something was wrong inside and it was more than just sensitive skin or typical eczema.

-When he was 19 months old we took him to a new pediatrician who looks at the root cause, not just the symptoms.
-The new pediatrician had him undergo allergy testing via blood test.
+When he was 19 months old, we took him to a new pediatrician who looked at the root cause, not just the symptoms.
+The new pediatrician had him undergo food allergy and food sensitivity testing via a blood test.
 I was relieved he didn’t have to do the whole needle pricks on the back process I went through as a teen.

-I’m so glad that we looked deeper into what was causing his eczema instead of just continuing to slather him with creams like the original doctor suggested.
-The creams weren’t good to use long-term, especially the hydrocortisone, and I knew there had to be a deeper reason for eczema.
+I’m so glad that we looked deeper into what was causing his eczema instead of just continuing to slather him with creams as the original doctor suggested.
+The creams weren’t good to use long-term, especially the hydrocortisone/steroid creams, and I knew there had to be a deeper reason for eczema.

 Food Allergy Blog Posts

-Years later we had him tested for food sensitivities again through YorkLabs which we were able to do on our own.
+Years later, we had him tested for food sensitivities again through YorkLabs, which we were able to do on our own.
 We found he has some additional sensitivities to peanut, cashew, and soy.
-See the blog post below for more information and how easy it was to do.
+See the blog post below for more information on how easy it was to do.

 Resources